omniosorg/omniosorg.github.io/_docs/about/privacy.md

 before the payment gets collected and offer you the option of cancelling your subscription.

-If you buy an OmniOSce support contract, we will store your contact data to be able to communicate with you about your contract and matters related to that.
+If you buy an OmniOS support contract, we will store your contact data to be able to communicate with you about your contract and matters related to that.

-If you subscribe to the OmniOSce Newsletter, your mail adderess will be stored at MailChimp who have their own GDPR compliant [Privacy Policy](https://mailchimp.com/legal/privacy/)
+If you subscribe to the OmniOS Newsletter, your mail adderess will be stored at MailChimp who have their own GDPR compliant [Privacy Policy](https://mailchimp.com/legal/privacy/)